 A short-term visa is defined as being a visa of less than 12 months duration.
 It is important to recognise that visa duration does not necessarily represent the length of stay, as many individuals will depart prior to the expiry date.
 Individuals may also be granted extensions of stay.
 It is, therefore, not possible to determine whether a holder of a visa has actually stayed for three months or more.

 Most short-term student visas are issued for a fixed six months duration, or in some limited conditions for 11 months (with no possibility of extension in either case); because visa duration does not necessarily represent the length of stay, it is not possible to make any inference as to whether an actual visit exceeded three months from the six months fixed visa duration.
 Similarly, short-term visas issued for work and for regular study are likely to reflect an individual’s initial planned length of stay, with the actual length of stay potentially being longer due to extensions for work placements or study courses.

 The figures presented in the Short-Term International Migration report relate to visas issued for entry clearance to the UK and are not related to individual countries within the UK.
 The figures include dependents.

 Standard error (SE)

-Visitors who enter or leave the UK intending to stay in the destination country for less than a year but who actually stay for a year or longer.Back to table of contents
+Visitors who stated the intention in the International Passenger Survey (IPS) to enter or leave the UK, intending to stay in the destination country for less than a year, who were therefore counted as short-term migrants or visitors, but actually stayed for 12 months or more.Back to table of contents